-j) Impairment of non-financial and financial assets
+j) Impairment of non-financial assets

-Property, plant and equipment, regulatory deferral account debit account balances and intangible assets with finite lives are reviewed for impairment on an annual basis if there is an indication that the carrying amount may not be recoverable.
+Property, plant and equipment, and intangible assets with finite lives are reviewed for impairment on an annual basis if there is an indication that the carrying amount may not be recoverable.
 Impairment is assessed at the level of cash-generating units, identified as the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or group of assets.

-When an impairment review is undertaken, the recoverable amount is assessed by reference to the higher of value in use and fair value less costs to sell (FVLCS) for non-financial assets and objective evidence of impairment in the case of financial assets.
+When an impairment review is undertaken, the recoverable amount is assessed by reference to the higher of value in use and fair value less costs to sell ("FVLCS").
 Value in use is the net present value of expected future cash flows of the relevant cash-generating unit in its current condition.
 The best evidence of FVLCS is the value obtained from an active market or binding sale agreement.
 Where neither exists, FVLCS is based on the best information available to reflect the amount the Corporation could receive for the cash-generating unit in an arm's length transaction.

 This is often estimated using discounted cash flow techniques and where unobservable inputs are material to the measurement of the recoverable amount, the measurement is classified as level 3 in the fair value hierarchy.
 The cash flow forecasts for FVLCS purposes are based on management's best estimates of expected future revenues and costs, including the future cash costs of production, capital expenditure, closure, restoration and environmental cleanup.
 For regulatory deferral account debit balances the impairment review focuses on whether the amount is considered collectible based on the expected cash flows from the rates approved by the YUB.

 These determinations and their individual assumptions require that management make a decision based on the best available information at each reporting period.
-Changes in these assumptions may alter the results of non-financial asset and financial asset impairment testing, impairment charges recognized in net income and the resulting carrying amounts of the assets.
+Changes in these assumptions may alter the results of impairment testing, impairment charges recognized in net income and the resulting carrying amounts of the assets.